erwinfs/covid19-curves/README.md

 The following graph shows how the daily cases, offset by the stated number of days, and  multiplied by the factor (%), map against actual deaths reported.
 The offset (or lag) and factor are determined by brute force:
-It is the combination that produces the lowest squared error.
+It is the combination that produces the lowest error.

 ![Graph of predicted deaths based on earlier new cases](cases-deaths.png)